 Choosing the Right CRM

-- Other packages may include features such as sales forecasting, reports and dashboards, document library, roles and profiles, mass email, call center connectors, and up to 100,000 customer records.
-Additional features would be email integration, social CRM, Google AdWords integration, workflow automation, inventory management, macros, plus territory management, custom modules, custom applications, custom buttons, workflow approval processes, time-based actions, and multiple currencies.
+- Other packages may include features such as sales forecasting, pipeline management, reports and dashboards, document library, roles and profiles, mass email, call center connectors, and up to 100,000 customer records.
+Additional features would be email integration, social CRM, Google AdWords integration, workflow sales automation, inventory management, macros, plus territory management, custom modules, custom applications, custom buttons, workflow approval processes, time-based actions, and multiple currencies.

 - According to a study by Nucleus Research, sales representatives saw productivity increase by 26.4% when adding social networking and mobile access to CRM applications.
 Salesforce provides real-time data access on mobile, and easy integration into social platforms, making it the CRM solution best-suited for the modern technologies the world relies so heavily on.